javascript-tutorial/en.javascript.info/1-js/08-error-handling/1-try-catch/article.md

 **If `json` is malformed, `JSON.parse` generates an error, so the script "dies".**

-Are we satisfied with that?
+Should we be satisfied with that?
 Of course, not!

 This way if something's wrong with the data, the visitor will never know that (unless he opens developer console).
 And people really really don't like when something "just dies" without any error message.

 Let's use `try..catch` to handle the error: